Azure/AI-in-a-Box/ml-in-a-box/README.md

 - Read and Write access to actions, code, repository hooks, and workflows

 After you have created the GitHub Personal Access Token you must create a [secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the GitHub repository and then use them in the workflow.
 The name must be **gitHubPAT**.

+## GitHub Actions replacements
+It's required to change the specifics of your environment in the GitHub Actions we are providing.
+Here is where you have to look to be replaced:

+- Update the main.parameters.json with all the specifics of your environment.
+-